phaserjs/phaser/README.md

 Zenva Academy: [Online courses on Phaser, HTML5 and native app development](https://academy.zenva.com/?zva_src=phaserpatreon)

+If you would like to sponsor Phaser then please [get in touch](mailto:support@phaser.io).
+We have sponsorship options available on our GitHub repo, web site, and newsletter.
+All of which receive tens of thousands of eyeballs per day.

 ![div](http://www.phaser.io/images/github/div.png)

 <a name="phaserworld"></a>
-## Phaser World
+## Weekly Development Newsletter

 <div align="center"><img src="http://phaser.io/images/github/phaser-world.png"></div>

-Every Friday we publish our newsletter: [Phaser World](http://phaser.io/community/newsletter).
-It's packed full of the latest Phaser games, tutorials, videos, meet-ups, conference talks and more.
-We also post regular development updates, and occasionally special offers.
+Every Friday we publish the [Phaser World](http://phaser.io/community/newsletter) newsletter.
+It's packed full of the latest Phaser games, tutorials, videos, meet-ups, talks, and more.
+It also contains our weekly Development Progress updates.

+Previous issues can found on our [Back Issues](http://phaser.io/community/backissues) page.

 ![div](http://www.phaser.io/images/github/div.png)